How To Become A Lactation Consultant

 Lactation consultants are a relatively new field, but this medical profession is gaining in popularity.
 This is a great career choice for somebody who wants to help other moms, enjoys the medical field, and is good with problem solving and helping others.

-Lactation Consultants must possess the following qualities and skills:
+Lactation Consultants should possess the following qualities and skills:

 - Good communicator